Binwen6/mercury-spec/docs/source/guides/getting-started.rst

         # illustration generation
         illustration_decision_input = f"""
     You are talking to a user.
-You decided to say:
+You decided to respond to the user:

     {ai_response}

-    Do you think there is a need to make an illustration for what you said?
+    Do you think there is image content in the above response?
-    If yes, output a description for the illustration and NOTHING ELSE;
+    If yes, output a description for the image and NOTHING ELSE;
-    otherwise, output "NO" and NOTHING ELSE.
+    if you are SURE there is no image content, output "NO" and NOTHING ELSE.
+    If there is an image-placeholder in your response (e.g., [image-placeholder]), it is guaranteed that there is image content;
+    in this case, you should output the description for the image, and DO NOT output "NO".
     """

-        illustration_decision = chat_model.call((illustration_decision_input, True))
+        illustration_decision = chat_model.call([(illustration_decision_input, True)])

         image = None
         if illustration_decision != "NO":
             # generate image
             image = image_generation_model.call(illustration_decision)
-            # save image
-            image.save(image_filepath)

         # print AI's message
         print(ai_response)

-        if image != None:
+        if image is not None:
-            print(f"I also made an illustration, which is saved as {image_filepath}.")
+            print(f"I also made an illustration.")
+            plt.figure(figsize=(10, 10))
+            plt.imshow(image)
+            plt.title('illustration')
+            plt.axis('off')
+            plt.show()

 If you are new to AI application development, the above code might be a lot to take in even if you are familiar with deep learning.
 The `while` loop is self-explanatory; each iteration represents one round of interaction.